5herlocked/c-underwatervlc/README.md

 ## Guide to the code

 The code is split into individual folders to make code managing simpler and compiling more modular without using overly complex CMake projects.
+Most of this library is built with **standard C++17** code except for certain situations where `unistd.h` is required.
+It will be explicitly mentioned in the respective README files.

 * Analysis Tool - Ingests video files in the form of *.avi and prompts the user for an ROI then calculates the scalar mean of RGB values over that region.
 If passed a full dataset, the tool also uses the ground truth videos